-As the result of this. for the year ended December 31, 2021, The company halt contributed to the provident fund.
-(2020: Baht 0.61 million)
+For the years ended December 31, 2022, the Company contributed to the fund amounting to Baht 0.41 million, for the year ended December 31, 2021, The company halt contributed to the provident fund.

 26. FINANCIAL INSTRUMENTS

 Fair values of financial assets and financial liabilities measured at amortized cost if the carrying amount is a reasonable approximation of net book value.